 How to make jam is an easily searched term, but easy recipes for jam are hard to come by.
 This recipe is not only simple it’s made without adding pectin or sugar.
 Disclaimer: you will need a relatively large serving of time and patience.
 Making jam is not a slow process!
-Sticky fingers at the ready here’s how we make ours.
+Sticky fingers at the ready here’s how to make jam, as easily as possible!

 Affectionately named ramblers jam, in our house.
 Not after a 1980’s MC (sounds like it should be), coined as I’ve made this batch from all the fruit the kids scrimped on our last country walk!
-It’s actually a reallyy sneaky way to get them to feel like they own the jam and therefore feel obliged to eat it.
+It’s actually a really sneaky way to get them to feel like they own the jam and therefore feel obliged to eat it.
 To add another survey of pure sneaky mothering I’ve used easy to hide veg in this recipe, yep veg!

 Whats In Jam?

 Before we show you how to make jam, you’ll probs need to nip to the shops or scavenge in the cupboards.
 This easy jam recipe can be ammended to include pretty much any fruits (and even some veggies) that you fancy.
 Ours is packed with the following ingredients: